Hall 6 of the FCCS EPM Cloud Study Tour

 • DThe journal remains in Submitted status and the approver can edit it directly and reapprove.

 Correct: C. Rejection returns the Enterprise Journal to the preparer with the rejection reason attached in the journal history.
 The journal status moves to Rejected.
-The preparer must correct the issue (add the ICP tag), revalidate the corrected journal, and resubmit.
-The approval cycle restarts — the approver sees it as a fresh submission.
-The full rejection event is audited: rejector identity, timestamp, and rejection comment are permanently recorded in the journal history.
+The journal returns to Open with Preparer (Working) status.
+The preparer corrects the issue (add the ICP tag) and resubmits — the approval cycle restarts from the beginning.
+The full rejection event is permanently audited: rejector identity, timestamp, and rejection comment recorded in the journal history.